 - FCG28.
-Retain and enhance local character through the thoughtful use of vernacular architectural styles and elements, including but not limited to - a. roof forms (e.g. pitched roofs that shed rain, gables, cornices and varied roof lines and heights); - b. indoor/outdoor relationships (e.g. porches, porticos, verandas and patios; and - c. structural elements (e.g. post and beam).
+Retain and enhance local character through the thoughtful use of vernacular architectural styles and elements, including but not limited to - a. roof forms (e.g. pitched roofs that shed rain, gables, cornices and varied roof lines and heights); - b. indoor/outdoor relationships (e.g. porches, porticos, verandas and patios; and - c. structural elements (e.g. post and beam). - FCG29.
+Detail architectural expression with materials and colours that reflect local context, are durable and weather well over time, including but not limited to the following: - a. local and natural materials such

-Figure 4-10: Buildings should be parked and serviced from the rear lane.
+Figure 4-3: Buildings should be parked and serviced from the rear lane.